Definite fillings of lens spaces: Lens spaces not bounding small definite manifolds

 and $m$ and $n$ are positive integers.
 The examples in Theorem~\ref{thm:no_small_fillings} will be obtained by choosing suitable examples among the $L_{m,n}$.
 By \eqref{eq:Riemanschneider_long}, we see that $p/(p-q)$ satisfies the continued fraction

-First we obtain a lower bound on any smooth negative-definite filling of $-L_{m,n}$. \begin{prop} Let $X$ be a smooth negative-definite filling of $-L_{m,n}$, then $b_2(X)\geq m-n+1$. \end{prop} \begin{proof} Let $X$ be a smooth negative-definite filling of $-L_{m,n}$.
+First we obtain a lower bound on any smooth negative-definite filling of $-L_{m,n}$. \begin{prop} If $X$ is a smooth negative-definite filling of $-L_{m,n}$, then $b_2(X)\geq m-n+1$. \end{prop} \begin{proof} Let $X$ be a smooth negative-definite filling of $-L_{m,n}$.
 We construct a smooth closed positive-definite 4-dimensional manifold $-X\cup_{L(p,q)} -X(p,q)$.
 By Donaldson's diagonalization theorem this has diagonalizable intersection form and so we obtain a map of lattices